skodaconnect/homeassistant-skodaconnect/README.md

 # Skoda Connect - A Home Assistant custom component for Skoda Connect/MyŠKODA

-# v1.0.30-RC7
+# v1.0.30
 **WARNING!**
 ***Version 1.0.30 and later has undergone major code changes since release 1.0.27.
-If you are updating, be sure to backup all your data*** Major changes are entity names and climate entitys are removed.
+If you are updating, be sure to backup all your data*** Major changes are entity names and climate entities are removed.
+Supported features are automatically discovered through API calls, this hasn't been tested on all cars and might prove unreliable for some.

-## This is fork of [robinostlund/homeassistant-volkswagencarnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) modified to support Skoda Connect/MySkoda through native app API
+## This is fork of [robinostlund/homeassistant-volkswagencarnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) modified to support Skoda Connect/MySkoda through native app API (API calls directly to vwg-connect services)
+This integration for Home Assistant will fetch data from Skoda Connect servers related to your Skoda Connect enabled car.
+Skoda Connect never fetch data directly from car, the car sends updated data to VAG servers on specific events such as lock/unlock, charging events, climatisation events and when vehicle is parked.
+The integration will then fetch this data from the servers.
+When vehicle actions fails or return with no response, a force refresh might help.
+This will trigger a "wake up" call from VAG servers to the car.
+The scan_interval is how often the integration should fetch data from the servers, if there's no new data from the car then entities won't be updated-

 ### What is working
 - odometer and service info